Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Supporting your loved one during a meltdown

-Once you’ve reached this phase, you’ll need to know how to calm an autistic child during a meltdown, rather than try to put a stop to it.
+Wondering how to stop a meltdown?
+Ultimately, prevention is the best method.
+You can do very little to stop a meltdown once your child is in the middle of one, but you need to know how to calm and soothe them.
 During this phase, your child’s behavior may become explosive and uncontrolled.
-As such, it’s important that they are moved to a safe, quiet environment, that the triggers are stopped as quickly as possible, and that they are provided with both support and space to work through it in their own time and way.
+As such, it’s important to move them to a safe, quiet environment, that the triggers are stopped as quickly as possible, and that they are provided with both support and space to work through it in their own time and way.
 This is not the time to reason, redirect, or teach new lessons or coping skills.

 Generally speaking, the focus should be on sensory and emotional support.
 This includes: